 The first thing that you should do if you want to make a claim for compensation is get in touch with a solicitor.
 At MRH Solicitors, you can start your claim by filling in our contact form and letting us know what sort of claim you want to make.
 We can call you back to discuss your case, and can visit your home to see you in person and offer you professional legal advice.
 You can also call us directly on 01204 540880 if you want to speak to someone right away.

 Whenever you are dealing with matters of the law, it is important to seek legal advice.
 A solicitor who specialises in the correct area of law and has experience with similar cases is the best option.
-Personal injury is a tricky area to navigate so, if you want to make a claim for compensation after being knocked off your motorbike, you should make sure that you find a qualified and experienced solicitor.
+Personal injury is a tricky area to navigate so, if you want to make a claim for compensation after being knocked off your motorcycle, you should make sure that you find a qualified and experienced solicitor.

 When you meet with your solicitor, you might want to ask them some important questions to ensure they are the right choice for you.
 You can ask them about the experience that they have with cases like yours, and how successful they have been in the past.
 Be sure to look for a solicitor like MRH Solicitors with extensive experience and proven successes relating to motorcycle accidents.
 You should also ask about fees and how you will be billed.
 If you are billed on a no win, no fee basis, it means that if you don’t receive any compensation, you won’t have to pay any fees.
 There are no upfront costs in these cases, making it in your solicitor’s best interests to win your case for you.